Articulata (superphylum): DNA sequencing and genomics

 The advancements in DNA sequencing techniques and the development of phylogenetic analysis algorithms led to the splitting of the Articulata clade.
 Original phylogenetic studies on the sequences of 18S and 28S ribosomal DNA sequence led to the suggestions that the annelids and arthropods had evolutionarily diverged much earlier than was previously thought but such limited genetic studies led to limited and often mixed results.
 As more genes were added to the studies, it became apparent that arthropods were genetically closer to nematodes and other molting organisms whereas the annelids were closer evolutionary to mollusks.
 This Ecdysozoa hypothesis is generally accepted today as the best supported evolutionary hypothesis for annelids and arthropods.
+However, a 2025 paper still suggests Articulata is monophyletic, alongside Atelocerata, despite the vast majority of papers favouring Mandibulata and Ecdysozoa instead.
+While Ecdysozoa is recovered within the paper, cycloneuralians are instead found to be simplified lobopodians.
+Alongside this, Articulata is hypothesised to have descended from spintherid-like crawling annelids.